-We hold to the founding dream of this institution: provide theological education and training for students called of God to serve in churches and other Christian ministries seeking to fulfill the Great Commission of Jesus Christ.
-As many of our student body come from an international background and seek to carry out the Great Commission globally, we have the privilege in seeing them continue to grow in loving God with all of their heart and soul (spiritual fervour) and with all of their mind and strength (academic rigor).
+We hold to the founding dream of this institution: to provide theological education and training for students called of God to serve in churches and other Christian ministries seeking to fulfill the Great Commission of Jesus Christ.
+As many members of our student body come from an international background and seek to carry out the Great Commission globally, we have the privilege in seeing them continue to grow in loving God with all of their heart and soul (spiritual fervour) and with all of their mind and strength (academic rigor).
 We gladly welcome international students to CSBS&C.

 Each program offered at CSBS&C is a Designated Learning Program and eligible to receive foreign nationals on a study permit under the DLI number 019256741082.

 Since the language of instruction is English, applicants must be proficient in both verbal and written English.
 All applicants (regardless of citizenship) whose first language is not English must submit the result of the TOEFL test.
 Test scores must be no more than 2 years old.
 CSBS&C reserves the right to require any student to submit proof of adequate English skills before admission regardless of educational background, citizenship status, country of origin, or stated primary language.
 (The TOEFL English language proficiency test measures the ability of non-native speakers of English to use and understand North American English as it is used in higher education.)